He came to Australia with his family in 1954 as a young boy and lived in Ingham, North Queensland until the family moved to Sydney.

 Greeks in Australia keep traditions strong

-Numbering over 600,000, according to recent estimates, Greek-Australians are the seventh-largest ethnic group in Australia, adding their culture, traditions, and language to the fabric of the country.
+Numbering over six hundred thousand, according to recent estimates, Greek-Australians are the seventh-largest ethnic group in Australia, adding their culture, traditions, and language to the fabric of the country.

 Melbourne, located in the state of Victoria, is currently the most concentrated center of the Greek diaspora, as it is the city home to the largest Greek population outside of Greece.

-With as many as 400,000 Greek-Australians residing in the city, although some conservative estimates measure the community to just over 170,000, Melbourne is also home to the most Greek-Australians in the entire country.
+There are as many as four hundred thousand Greek-Australians residing in the city although some conservative estimates say this only just over 170,000.
+Nonetheless, Melbourne is home to the most Greek-Australians in the entire country.

 Greek immigration to Melbourne has a long history, spanning back to the 1850s, when the region experienced a gold rush, inspiring a massive wave of immigrants from Greece.

-Since then, Greeks in Melbourne have retained their connection to their culture and language.
-The city is home to the most Greek speakers outside of Greece, and its one of the most frequently heard languages on the streets Melbourne.
+Since that time, Greeks in Melbourne have retained their connection to their culture and language.
+The city is home to the most Greek speakers outside of Greece, and it is one of the most frequently heard languages on the streets of Melbourne.

-Many Greek-Australians have made a home in Sydney, Australia’s most populous city, as well, but the community in Melbourne is widely considered the most well-established in the country.
+Many Greek-Australians have made a home for themselves in Sydney, Australia’s most populous city, as well, but the community in Melbourne is widely considered the most well-established in the country.